cch000/power_management/README.md

 ## What does it do?

 - Changes the default cpu governor to `conservative`, helps save battery (you should test it).
-- When the laptop is plugged in the cpu governor is chaged back to `schedutil`.
+- When the laptop is plugged in the cpu governor is chaged back to `schedutil` and the performance scaling driver is changed to `amd-pstate epp`.
-- When the laptop is unplugged `conservative` is set as the cpu governor and the power profile is set to `power-saver`
+- When the laptop is unplugged `conservative` is set as the cpu governor, the power profile is set to `power-saver` and the performance scaling driver is changed to `amd-pstate`.

 ## Requisites

+- amd cpu

+- kernel >= 6.3 or a patched kernel with amd-pstate epp

-Requires cpupower, on fedora it can be installed running:
+- Requires cpupower, on fedora it can be installed running:

 ```
 dnf install kernel-tools